The City's Bidder List -- Viewing and Submitting Bids

 Normally, the using Department submits a requisition to the Purchasing Division for a specific requirement.

-For all goods, services, construction or insurance requirements estimated to cost more than $50,000, the city advertises in the Alexandria Examiner newspaper at least 10 days prior to the due date.
-These requirements are posted on the Purchasing Division eProcure website.
+For all goods, services, construction or insurance requirements estimated to cost more than $100,000 being procured via Request for Proposal (RFP), the City advertises in at least one newspaper circulated in the City, via public bulletin board/public TV, or any other competition-increasing means as determined by the Purchasing Agent at least 10 days prior to the due date.
+All formal procurement requirements are posted on the Purchasing Division eProcure website.

 Telephone quotes are permitted for goods and services estimated to cost less than $50,000.
 Most telephone quotes are requested by the City’s departments, which have been delegated this authority by the Purchasing Division.

-No. All registered bidders are provided with results by mail after an award is made.
+No. All responding bidders are provided with results by mail after an award is made.

 Information on requesting public records is available from the Office of the City Attorney.
 Announcements of contract awards are posted on the eProcure website.

-Normally, contracts will be rebid approximately three months prior to expiration of the current contract.
+Typically, the solicitation process begins approximately 3-6 months prior to expiration of the current contract.

 In accordance with the Virginia Code, the City of Alexandria is unable to grant preferences or set-asides.